DFE-Digital/sdd-design-history/app/posts/postAB/postAB.md

 ---
 layout: collection
 title: Post advisory board
-description: Documenting the joint work carried out by the transfers and conversion teams on post advisory board discovery.
+description: Documenting the work done in the post-AB part of the process.
 pagination:
   data: collections.postAB
   reverse: true